-The QAbstractExtensionFactory class provides an interface for extension factories in Qt Designer.
+The QAbstractExtensionManager class provides an interface for extension managers in Qt Designer.

-In Qt Designer, extension factories are used to look up and create named extensions as they are required.
+In Qt Designer, extension are not created until they are required.
 For that reason, when implementing a custom extension, you must also create a QExtensionFactory, i.e a class that is able to make an instance of your extension, and register it using Qt Designer's extension manager.